gescobar19/vr-airfield-senior-design/README.md

 role: UI

-I don't have code uploaded for possible privacy reasons.
+I don't have code uploaded and the slideshow only shows my contributions for possible privacy reasons.

 [▶️ View the VR Airfield Slideshow (PDF)](CDR_1_Slideshow.pdf)